Skip to content

 1. Navigate to the Moves tab.

-2. Click on the Search Bar and type the name of the desired move.
+2. Click the Search Bar and type the name of the desired move.

 On this tab, users will be able to add all the related events to the MSEL.